wintercho/focus/README.md

-# My Paper Title
+# Onfocus Detection: Identifying Individual-Camera Eye Contact from Unconstrained Images

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Onfocus Detection: Identifying Individual-Camera Eye Contact from Unconstrained Images

 ## Requirements